 Exception #3: Retaliation

 Your employer can’t retaliate against you when you do certain things.
-I’ll list the 10 most common things:
+I’ll list the 10 most common things for which employers cannot retaliate against an employee:

 - Whistleblowing: reporting illegal conduct by your employer, like health and safety violations or fraud, to a government authority.
 Reporting inside the company isn’t enough; you must report it to an agency outside the company;

-- Unsafe Conduct: refusing to work under conditions that are unsafe.
-Unsafe means conditions that are unreasonably dangerous to you;
+- Unsafe Conduct: refusing to work under conditions that are unsafe, which means conditions that are unreasonably dangerous to you.
+Also, employers may not retaliate for reporting unsafe conditions to OSHA;

 - Illegal Conduct: refusing to do something your employer wants you to do that is illegal;